 Challenge for the day.
-Don’t talk to your dog today.
-Instead, talk only with your body language (whispering) and see what happens.
+Whisper or talk only with your body language and see what happens.
 You’ll find out how much you chatter to your dog, meaningless words and wonder why she tunes you out.
 A surprise may be that your dog pays closer attention because she’ll have to rely on your body language (her first language).
 This is the tip of the iceberg in training.
 If you aren’t aware of your own body language and energy around dogs you will have very little idea what kind of training your dog needs.
 Your dog is responding to your body language first, secondarily the words coming out of your mouth.

-Okay, if you can’t do it for a whole day try using body language for 2 hrs while you’re interacting with your dog.
-If you find yourself in his face to get his attention then you’re a prime example of a dog who has learned to tune you out.
+Try using body language, only for 2 hours, while you’re interacting with your dog.
+If you find yourself in his face to get his attention then you’re a prime example a relationship where your dog who has learned to tune you out.

 - What is your facial expression when interacting with your dog?

 - Do you have big energy?

 - What did you notice in your dog?